Comments on $\lambda$--deformed models from 4D Chern-Simons theory: Discussion

 In this paper, we have discussed (trigonometric) $\lambda$--deformed (coset) models from the viewpoint of CY 4D Chern-Simons theory.
 In the case of trigonometric $\lambda$--deformed model we find that the resulted 2D theory describes a coupled $\lambda$--deformed like sigma model.
 The situation is different from the trigonometric Yang-Baxter model where two coupled sigma models admit a swapping symmetry which can be used to remove half of degrees of freedom.
 The main result of the this paper is to realize the $\lambda$-deformed coset models from the 4D Chern-Simons theory by adding cuts in the Riemann surface.
 After introducing double cover space the involution condition appears naturally.
 A similar analysis is applicable for the $\lambda$--deformed $AdS_5\times S^5$ superstring which we will report in the future work.

-It is interesting to extend the current analysis to other generalized $\lambda$--deformed models including the asymmetric $\lambda$--deformation \cite{ASY}, coupled $\lambda$-deformation \cite{GenLambda2} and $\lambda$-Yang-Baxter models \cite{GenLambda1}.
-The ultimate goal is to unify or classify the integrable sigma models with the help of 4D Chern-Simons theory.
+It is interesting to extend the current analysis to other generalized $\lambda$--deformed models including the asymmetric $\lambda$--deformation \cite{ASY} and $\lambda$-Yang-Baxter models \cite{GenLambda1}.
+It would be also interesting to attempt to combine the CY's approach and the affine Gaudin model approach to develop a more powerful tool.